avoidwork/woodland/README.md

 ##### res.header (key, value)
 Shorthand of `res.setHeader()`.

-##### res.next (req, res, next)
-Last middleware of the route for the HTTP method as a way to "skip" to the middleware which sends a response.

 ##### res.json (body, [status = 200, headers])
 Sends a JSON response.

+##### res.last (req, res, next)
+Last middleware of the route for the HTTP method as a way to "skip" to the middleware which sends a response.

 ##### res.redirect (uri[, perm = false])
 Sends a redirection response.